Lennolium/swiftGuard/.github/CONTRIBUTING.md

 # Contributing

 As an open-source project, I strive for transparency and collaboration in my development process.
-I greatly appreciate any contributions members of our community can provide.
+I greatly appreciate any contributions members of the community can provide.
 Whether you are fixing bugs, proposing features, improving documentation, or spreading awareness - your involvement strengthens the project.
 Please review the [code of conduct](https://github.com/Lennolium/swiftGuard/blob/main/.github/CODE_OF_CONDUCT.md) to understand how we work together respectfully.